 In the J.D.
-Power rankings, Safeco holds 3 stars out of 5 in both the claims satisfaction as well as the insurance shopping studies.
-However, in the claims servicing subcategory, the company scores 2 out of 5 stars, which is a little concerning.
-Their customer service scores are average or below average according to our analysis and the results of additional Safeco insurance reviews.
+Power rankings, Safeco holds 3 stars out of 5 in claims satisfaction and 4 out of 5 stars in insurance shopping study.
+Their regional customer service scores are average or below average according to our analysis and the results of additional Safeco insurance reviews.

-Additionally, the company is dead last in J.D.
-Power’s regional ranking for the Central and Southwest regions.
-They are second from the bottom in the New England and North Central regions, while only being near the top in the Florida region.
+However, the company could only manage two stars in J.D.
+Power’s regional ranking for Florida, New England region, and North Central region.
+It comes dead last in two places: Florida and North-Central region.
 The overall impression from the J.D.
-Power ratings is that the company delivers subpar customer service.
+Power ratings is that the company delivers mediocre customer service.
 Nerdwallet and ValuePenguin also highlight in their reviews that the company doesn’t have great customer service.

 On the other hand, Safeco insurance customer service is at 0.54 with the NAIC complaint ratio, which is far below the industry average (the lower is better) and an excellent score for a company of its size.

 Just like most US insurance companies, Safeco has many negative reviews on websites such as Yelp and ConsumerAffairs, with customers complaining about low settlements, unresponsive customer service while filing a claim, and slow roadside assistance.
 However, this can be attributed to the fact that a customer is always more likely to take the time to leave a comment if the experience was overwhelmingly negative.